nascimento-jgb/Little-Lemon-food-ordering-app/README.md

 - Core Data
 - Custom Fonts

-## How to use?
+## How to use it?

   Open MyApp.xcodeproj file inside of MyApp folder.
   <br></br>
-  Then build and run the project when inside of the xCode environment to visualize the simulator.
+  Then build and run the project inside the Xcode environment to visualize the simulator.
   <br></br>

 ## Style Guide